 5. Write to a Pen Pal (yes… these are still around!)

-Pen pals may seem like they’re from a bygone era (especially with text, Facebook and Snapchat at your kid’s fingertips).
+Pen pals may seem like they’re from a bygone era (especially with texting, Instagram and TikTok at your kid’s fingertips).
 But actually, they’re alive and well!

 For a way to connect with pen pals, International Pen Pal Friend World has a host of options.
 The site matches kids with others throughout the world with similar interests.

 I’ll never forget my sixth-grade teacher, Mrs. Cameron, who told us that one of the most important classes we could take in middle school was typing.
 She was right!
 The ability to type quickly saves time and reduces frustration.

 Students these days do not have the opportunity to take dedicated keyboarding classes… And with the rise of mobile, they may actually be faster with their thumbs!

 So If your child is of the hunt and peck variety, consider a free online typing program this summer.
 I really like Edutyping.
 Check up on your child periodically to be sure he’s not looking at the keys as he types since this undermines the goal of being able to touch type.